-Here are some of the resources and curriculum we’ve developed.
 We are happy to share them with you!
 Just click on each title to view the curriculum.

 Fish Creek Estuary Ed-Venture Curriculum

 This curriculum takes you paddling through the geology, history, culture and ecology of the Lake Superior’s Fish Creek Estuary without getting your feet wet!
-This freshwater estuary system, west of Ashland, WI, has always been a major player in the history, culture, and economy of the Chequamegon Bay region.
-Learn about why this estuary was the site of a major Native American villages, the landing point for the first European explorers/fur traders, how it was shaped by logging and farming, and why it remains important today.
+This freshwater estuary system, west of Ashland, WI, has been a major player in the history, culture, and economy of the Chequamegon Bay region.
+Learn why this estuary was the site of a major Native American villages, the landing point for the first European explorers/fur traders, how it was shaped by logging and farming, and why it remains important today.
 This curriculum can be modified for use in other freshwater estuary and coastal wetland environments.
 Created by UW-Extension educators Cathy Techtmann and Kathleen Morgen with support from the WI Coastal Management Program.

 Adopt-An-Estuary Curriculum